Kcnarf/d3-voronoi-map-tween/README.md

 Note: if the starting and ending clipping polygons are of the same kind (e.g. a square, a disc) but with distinct sizes (as in the above example), you can try to use a static clipping polygon, and then <em>scale</em> the svg/paths.

-As a second example, for more complexe use cases where the shape evolves, you can provide a _clipInterpolator_ using [flubber](https://github.com/veltman/flubber):
+As a second example, for more complexe use cases where the starting and ending shapes are not of the same kind (e.g. a circle and a pentagon), you can provide a _clipInterpolator_ using [flubber](https://github.com/veltman/flubber):

 ```js
 const startingClippingPolygon = [...]; // an array of 2D points, ordered counterclockwise, defining a convex shape